From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Digital Traces from Human--AI Interaction

-\paragraph{Takeaway.} The ChatGPT case study shows that \emph{inference-driven linkage} is not limited to historical releases or curated benchmarks.
-It can arise in routine modern interactions, even after explicit identifiers are masked.
-In this setting, the identifying signal emerges from ordinary conversational traces, including affiliation, topic, coarse location, professional role, and time-aligned activities.
-Even in everyday agent use, such weak cues can accumulate through cross-source reasoning and external corroboration until they support a specific identity hypothesis.
+\textbf{Takeaway.} The ChatGPT case study shows that inference-driven linkage can arise in routine human--AI interactions even after explicit identifiers are masked.
+In this setting, privacy risk comes from accumulated contextual cues across interactions, not from a single leaked identifier.